niranjandahal/Flutter_MovieApp_InitialPractice/README.md

 ## Features

 - Browse trending movies, popular movies, and top-rated movies.
-- View detailed movie descriptions including synopsis, cast, and crew.
+- View detailed movie descriptions, including synopsis, cast, and crew.
 - Get recommendations for similar movies based on the selected movie.
 - Search for movies, actors, and directors.
 - View search results and detailed information about movies and people.